 Access and participation plan

-The NTU access and participation plan 2020-25 and the Office for Students fee summary provide information about expected fee income from home/EU students and about the University's plans for using a proportion of that Higher Fee Income (HFI) above £6,000 to:
+The NTU access and participation plan 2020-25, the summary version, and the Office for Students fee summary provide information about expected fee income from home/EU students and about the University's plans for using a proportion of that Higher Fee Income (HFI) above £6,000 to:

 - develop and deliver programmes of targeted outreach across the student life-cycle, some involving collaborations with other institutions